Selecting and Working With a Lawyer

 How do I find a lawyer?

-Remember that phone book listings are paid advertising, and even though there are restrictions on the claims and statements lawyers can make in their ads, advertising in general involves hype and self-promotion.
-Helpful ads will tell you what types of services the lawyer provides and where the lawyer is located.
+Remember that websites are a form of advertising, and even though there are restrictions on the claims and statements lawyers can make in their ads, advertising in general involves hype and self-promotion.
+Helpful websites will tell you what types of services the lawyer provides and where the lawyer is located.

-The Internet is another source of information about lawyers.
-Many law firms have Web sites that advertise their services and fees.
-However, Web searches can turn up too many choices.
+Of course, a Web search can turn up too many choices and lead to more confusion.
 Narrow your search to lawyers licensed in your state.
 In most cases, you will want to choose a lawyer who is familiar with the courts and legal community in your geographic area.

 How to choose the right lawyer